Best Inflatable Kayak Australia 2025

 Packed Size - 62x44x27cm

-Overall - Paddles poorly, feels like a dingy in the water
+Overall - A kayak that feels like a dingy and which paddles poorly

 Intex Challenger K1